trthatcher/MLKernels.jl/README.md

 The package currently supports eight pre-defined kernels:

-- Exponential Kernel (including Gaussian Kernel/radial basis kernel and Laplacian Kernel)
+- Exponential Kernel (includes Gaussian Kernel/radial basis kernel and Laplacian Kernel)
-- Rational Quadratic Kernel (including Multi-Quadratic and Inverse Multi-Quadratic Kernels)
+- Rational Quadratic Kernel (includes Inverse Multi-Quadratic Kernel)
 - Power Kernel
 - Log Kernel
-- Polynomial Kernel (including Linear Kernel)
+- Polynomial Kernel (includes Linear Kernel)
 - Sigmoid Kernel
 - Mercer Sigmoid Kernel
 - Periodic Kernel

-The first six are available as ARD (Automatic Relevance Determination) Kernels with a different scaling for each dimension of input.
+The first six are also available as ARD (Automatic Relevance Determination) Kernels with a different weight for each dimension of input.
 The Periodic Kernel also offers a different scale for each dimension of input.

 Kernels can be added, multiplied and scaled arbitrarily.